giftyemefatechhub/sustainableproject/public/doc/lab-environment.md

 The terminal
 ------------------------

 Get acquainted with your **terminal** and learn how to use it and navigate through it.
+The terminal is here a Unix like terminal running bash or zsh.

 * Windows - git bash (cygwin and WSL are alternatives)
 * MacOS - terminal (bash or zsh)